ufoscout/Modular_Monolith_POC/README.md

 A docker image can be created from the source code executing the following command from the “Code” folder:

-mvn clean package docker:build
+> mvn clean package docker:build

-This create a docker image named “modular/build”, it can be locally started with:
+This create a docker image named “modular/build”.
+A new instance can be started locally with:

-docker run -p 8080:8080 modular/build
+> docker run -p 8080:8080 modular/build

 # To be implemented and future improvements